Proportional Justified Representation: Perfect Representation

 \section{Perfect Representation}

 A key application of multi-winner voting is parliamentary elections, where an important goal is to select a committee that reflects as fairly as possible the different opinions or preferences that are present in a society.
-Fairness in this context means that each committee member should represent approximately the same number of voters and as many voters as possible should be represented by a committee member that they approve.
+Fairness in this context means that each committee member should represent approximately the same number of voters, and as many voters as possible should be represented by a committee member that they approve.
 From this perspective, the best-case scenario is when each voter is represented by a candidate that she approves and each winning candidate represents exactly the same number of voters.
 Thus, we may want our voting rules to output committees with this property whenever they exist.
 This motivates the following definition.

-\begin{definition} {\bf Perfect representation (PR)} Consider a ballot profile $\mathcal{A} = (A_1, \dots, A_n)$ over a candidate set $C$, and a target committee size $k$, $k \leq |C|$, such that $k$ divides $n$.
+\begin{definition} {\bf Perfect representation (PR)} Consider a ballot profile $\mathcal{A} = (A_1, \dots,$ $A_n)$ over a candidate set $C$, and a target committee size $k$, $k \leq |C|$, such that $k$ divides $n$.
 We say that a set of candidates $W$, $|W| = k$, {\em provides perfect representation (PR) for $(\calA, k)$} if it is possible to partition $N$ into $k$ pairwise disjoint subsets $N_1, \dots, N_k$ of size $\frac{n}{k}$ each and assign a distinct candidate from $W$ to each of these subsets in such a way that for each $\ell\in[k]$ all voters in $N_\ell$ approve their assigned member of $W$.
-An approval-based voting rule {\em satisfies PR} if for every profile $\mathcal{A}$ and every target committee size $k$ the rule outputs a committee that provides PR for $(\calA, k)$ whenever such a committee exists. \end{definition}
+An approval-based voting rule {\em satisfies PR} if for every profile $\mathcal{A}$ and every target committee size $k$, the rule outputs a committee that provides PR for $(\calA, k)$ whenever such a committee exists. \end{definition}

-An example of a voting rule that satisfies PR is the Monroe rule: a committee that provides perfect representation for an $n$-voter ballot profile has the Monroe score of $n$, i.e., the maximum possible score, whereas the Monroe score of any committee that does not provide perfect representation is at most $n-1$.
+An example of a voting rule that satisfies PR is the Monroe rule.
+Indeed, if $k$ divides $n$, a size-$k$ committee provides perfect representation for an $n$-voter ballot profile if and only if its Monroe score is $n$, i.e., the maximum possible score.
+This is not surprising because the ideas of representation captured by PR that we have discussed at the beginning of this section are similar to those expressed by Monroe~\cite{Monr95a}.

 We note that the PR axiom is quite demanding from a computational perspective: the problem of deciding whether there exists a committee that provides PR for a given pair $(\calA, k)$ is NP-complete.
+Specifically, the hardness result is a straightforward adaptation of a proof of~\citeauthor{procaccia:complex}~\cite{procaccia:complex}, while showing that this problem is in NP proceeds by a reduction to b-matching.